 - Labor: Labor isn’t included on the cheapest treadmills.
 Others generally offer one or two years of free labor.
 However, the quality of labor warranties varies.
 For example, Landice provides labor in your home for free provided that you live within 60 miles of a dealer.
 NordicTrack, on the other hand, might expect you to pay shipping costs for machine repair.

 Treadmill user weight capacities generally range from 250 to 400 pounds.
-We recommend choosing a treadmill that can officially handle at least 50 pounds more than your body weight.
-This will help ensure that you don’t strain the motor.
+We recommend choosing a treadmill that can handle at least 50 pounds more than your body weight to help ensure that you don’t strain the motor.
 If you weigh more than this, you may need to invest in a higher-end product.
 There are treadmills out there capable of handling up to 500 pounds, but you’ll have to pay more.

-Every price category of home treadmills includes foldable treadmills.
-After each workout you can fold the deck upward to free up some floor space.
+You can now find foldable treadmills in every home treadmill price category.
+With these treadmills, you can fold the treadmill deck upwards after your workout to free up some floor space.
 Power-assist technology, which is included with some foldable treadmills, makes this process easy regardless of your physical strength.

 Some of the smallest treadmills are portable; they are lightweight and have transport wheels.
 A portable treadmill can typically be stored under a bed, behind a door or in a closet.
-Generally these are substandard products we do make a few recommendations of the best treadmills for walkers.
+Generally these are substandard products, but we do have some recommendations in our best treadmills for walkers roundup.

-In conclusion, we’ve aimed to help you understand how to buy a treadmill that will fit your needs.
+We hope this guide has helped you understand how to buy a treadmill to suit your workout needs.
 It’s worthwhile to first determine your general needs and preferences, then choose a home treadmill that offers the best combination of components, features, and warranties that fits your home fitness budget.

-Where is a good place to start your treadmill search?
+Where should you start your treadmill search?
 Try our Treadmill Finder tool alongside our links below for honest treadmill reviews in three categories: